steven-edwards/confexv1/about.md

 ![](/images/property1.jpg)

 In 2008 we took the decision to buy our own purpose-built offices and warehouse based in Poole, Dorset, UK.
-Here we hold a large stock of spares, tooling and dies, carry out refurbishment and assembly of items such as extrusion shoes and head frame assemblies.
+Here we hold stock of spares, tooling and dies, carry out refurbishment and assembly of items such as extrusion shoes and head frame assemblies.